formester/formester-site/content/blog/jotform-vs-surveymonkey-forms-surveys-or-both.md

 Jotform: Jotform offers customer support through email and an extensive knowledge base.
 Paid plans come with priority support and faster response times.

 SurveyMonkey: SurveyMonkey provides support through email and phone, with higher-tier plans offering priority support and dedicated customer success managers.

+### 13. Plans & Pricing

+Jotform: Jotform offers a free plan that allows you to create upto 5 forms with 100 submissions, along with basic features per month.

+It serves as a good starting point for users with basic form creation needs.

+Paid Plans: Jotform offers 4 paid plans with additional features and benefits, with each upgrade.

+1. Bronze: $39/month, with upto 25 forms and 1000 submissions
+2. Silver: $49/month, with upto 50 forms and 2500 submissions
+3. Gold:  $129/month, with upto 100 forms and 10K submissions
+4. Enterprise: Customized Pricing

+SurveyMonkey: SurveyMonkey offers a Basic plan for Free.

+Paid plans are available under three main categories, with additional features and upgrades with every higher version.
+The said categories are as follows:\
+\
+1. Individual: Suitable for Individuals, such as Freelancers.
+It has 3 categories:

+* Standard Monthly: Starts at $46/month with upto 1000 responses
+* Advantage Annual:  Starts at $42/month with upto 5000 responses
+* Premier Annual: Starts at $116/month with upto 7500 responses

+2. Teams: Suitable for users who work in teams, it comes in 3 three versions:

+* Team Advantage Plan: Starts at $35/month with upto 10K responses
+* Team Premier Plan: Starts at $88/month with upto 15K responses

+(Note: Additional Responses can be bought at $0.80 each)

+3. Enterprise: Custom Pricing for Enterprises with specific requirements.

 With the conclusion of the comparison;